Saturday, July 9, 2022

 };

-Add a main.cpp as shown below.
-It creates the scene object and displays it.
+Scene class is hosted main.cpp. which creates the scene object and displays it.
 Message pump is added to process windows messages.

 #include "Scene.h"